aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/adding-headers-and-footers-of-pdf-file/_index.md

 {{% /alert %}}

-The following code snippet shows you how to add image in the header of a PDF file.
+The following code snippet shows you how to add image in the header of a PDF file with C#.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET